 FAQs

-Baralacha la is a high mountain pass located in the Lahaul and Spiti district of Himachal Pradesh.
-It is located at a height of 4.890m (16,043ft).
+Baralacha La is a high-altitude mountain pass located in the Lahaul and Spiti district of Himachal Pradesh.
+It sits at an elevation of 16,040 feet (4,890 meters) above sea level on the Leh-Manali Highway.